juliuste/feinstaub-bot/readme.md

 	"regions": [ // list of german "Gemeindeschlüssel" keys, can be empty * "110000000000"
 	],
-	"sensors": [244, 277], // list of additional sensor IDs, can be empty "sensorLimit": 2 // number of sensors that have to surpass the threshold in order to trigger the bot (helps avoiding false alarm caused by one malfunctioning sensor)
+	"sensors": [
+		{
+			"id": 817,
+			"name": "Rheindorf"
+		},
+		{
+			"id": 3081,
+			"name": "Eisholz"
 		}
+	], // list of additional sensors, can be empty "sensorLimit": 2, // number of sensors that have to surpass the threshold in order to trigger the bot (helps avoiding false alarm caused by one malfunctioning sensor)
+	"language": "en", // tweet language, currently supported: `de` and `en` "debug": false // if true, the script won't send tweets but log to the console in higher frequency instead }
 ```